-Geek Therapy is part of the wonderful world of helping professionals integrating Geek culture into their work.
-Think psychologists using comic books, counseling using D&D, recreational therapists using anime, or teachers using video games to teach history.
+Geek Therapy is part of the wonderful world of helping professionals integrating Geek culture into their work, often referred to as Therapeutic and Applied Geek and Gaming (TAGG).
+Think psychologists using comic books, social skills group using D&D, recreational therapists using anime, or teachers using video games to teach history.

 The term Geek Therapy was coined by Josué Cardona in 2011 and refers to a specific model of integrating Geek culture into practice.
-He was inspired by the Geek culture work of Lawrence Rubin, Robin Rosenberg, Patrick O’Connor, and others and his clinical training in Rational Emotive Behavior Therapy at the Albert Ellis Center in NYC, to develop his model further.
+He was inspired by the Geek culture and mental health work of Lawrence Rubin, Robin Rosenberg, Patrick O’Connor, and others, and his clinical training in Rational Emotive Behavior Therapy at the Albert Ellis Institute in New York City, to develop his model further.

 Geek Therapy’s Origin Story

-His supervisor said “no” and Josué went home and created a curated news website about the positive applications of video games and other staples of Geek culture called Geek Therapy.
+His supervisor said “no” and Josué went home and created a curated news website about the positive applications of video games and other staples of Geek culture.
+He called it Geek Therapy.

 He then went on to develop Geek Therapy as a mindset and model for integrating Geek culture into mental health practice, education, and more.